waleedbaroudi/t-Seconds-of-Fame/README.md

 # Seconds-of-Fame
-A university project whose main focus on the synchronization of threads.
+A university project whose main focus is on the synchronization of threads performing concurrent tasks.